wandyezj/wandyezj.github.io/docs/_posts/2021-12-01-software-vocabulary.md

 - element
     - An element is an individual value in a list that is assigned a unique index.

+- initialize / construct
+    - Create and set the initial elements in the list.

 ## General

 - Multi-factor Authentication